CS-6476-project/segmentation/docs/index.md

   </div>
 </div>

 For this particular image, all feature spaces do a reasonably good job.
-The impact of adding position is very apparent based on the output above - the sky is segmented into more parts when pixel position is taken into account.
+The impact of adding position is very apparent based on the output above - the sky is segmented into more parts when the pixel position is taken into account.

 ### Normalized Cut